'Odisha have had chances to beat big teams' - Stuart Baxter hoping for a positive result against Bengaluru FC | Goal.com

 Odisha have had a few encouraging performances in the 2020-21 Indian Super League (ISL) of late but there haven't been enough of such matches to lift them off the bottom spot.

-However, the Blues haven't picked a win in three matches under interim coach Naushad Moosa as well.
+However, Bengaluru haven't picked a win in three matches under interim coach Naushad Moosa as well.

 "It's always difficult to know how a team is going to react after a coach leaves.
 Sometimes they become enthusiastic, sometimes there is a little chaos, and sometimes it's not a great difference," Baxter opined.